Homebody by Joanna Gaines is all about creating a home that fits your stage in life, by making your space work for you and your family.

 Namely, that the entryway is your home’s warm welcome.
 You’ve got to make it count, not just for visitors, but for you and your family too.

-Joanna Gaines believes that we should put energy into creating a warm feeling when we cross the threshold of our homes, just as we do for the core entertaining rooms of our house.
+Joanna Gaines believes that we should put energy into creating a warm feeling when we cross the threshold of our homes, just as we do for the core entertaining rooms of the house.

 And in my experience, homeowners generally do feel that their front doors and hallways are important.
-One of Roomy Home’s most popular Pinterest boards is the one devoted to this very space.
-Collating ideas for your hallway is never a bad idea.
+One of my most popular Pinterest boards is the one devoted entrance hall and hallway ideas.

 What can interior addicts learn from Homebody?

-Regardless of which design style you home in on, Homebody is a really inviting book for both a browse and a deep-dive.
+Regardless of which design style you home in on, Homebody is an inviting book for a browse and a deep-dive.

 If you work your way through the book, you’ll find Joanna Gaines’ expert tips for –